Hamlet, Indiana

-Hamlet is a town in Davis and Oregon Townships, Starke County, in the U.S. state of Indiana.
+Hamlet is a town in Davis and Oregon Townships, Starke County, Indiana, United States.
 The population was 800 as of the 2010 census.

 History

 Hamlet was named after John Hamlet, who established the town in 1863.

 Two railroad lines once existed in Hamlet, one being a division of the former mainline of the Pennsylvania Railroad (PRR), running from Chicago, Illinois to Fort Wayne, Indiana, with the other line being the New York Central's (NYC) Kankakee Belt, running from Elkhart, Indiana to Kankakee, Illinois.
 In 1968, these two railroads merged to become the Penn Central Railroad.
 In 1976, Penn Central, along with several other languishing eastern railroads, were in bankruptcy, and was part of the Federal Government's takeover, creating Conrail.
 Both rail lines continued to see heavy use until the late 1970s under Conrail.
 By the early 1980s, the Kankakee Belt had been abandoned and removed, and the former PRR mainline's traffic had dropped dramatically, due to redundant east/west Conrail lines.
 Today, what remains of the former PRR mainline is operated by the Chicago, Fort Wayne & Eastern Railroad (CF&E), which services Hamlet's large CO-OP grain elevator during the fall harvest rush.

 Hamlet was requested a Dollar General in 2020 and construction was completed in 2021.
 The Hamlet post office is in operation since 1864.